manu-4216/learning/js/react-query/ui-dev-course/1-foundation/1-why-deduplication-lifecycle/Readme.md

 #### Second option:

-The second option, via the derived boolean flags, isPending, isSuccess and isError that are also available on the object returned by useQuery.
+The second option, via the derived boolean flags, `isPending`, `isSuccess` and `isError` that are also available on the object returned by `useQuery`.

-The object returned from useQuery is a Discriminated Union Type, and it's both discriminated by the status field and the derived boolean flags.
+The object returned from `useQuery` is a **Discriminated Union Type**, and it's both discriminated by the `status` field and the derived boolean flags.

 ```js
 function MediaDevices() {